parroit/mod-alchemy-persistor/README.md

 # Alchemy Persistor

-This module allows data to be saved, retrieved, searched for, and deleted in a Sql Alchemy managed database.
+This module allows data to be saved, retrieved, searched for, and deleted in a [Sql Alchemy][1] managed database.